Neural Koopman Lyapunov Control: Preliminaries and Problem Statement

-For the control-affine bilinear system given by \eqref{eqn:continous_bilinear_system}, let us define a continuously differentiable positive definite function $V:\mathcal{D}\rightarrow \mathbb{R}_{+}$ ($V$ is positive everywhere expect at $\boldsymbol{z}=0$ where it is zero) such that the infimum of Lie derivative of $V$ over all inputs is negative.
+Given the bilinear system \eqref{eqn:continous_bilinear_system}, let us define the CLF as follows: \begin{definition} \normalfont A Control Lyapunov Function is a continuously differentiable positive definite function $V:\mathcal{D}\rightarrow \mathbb{R}_{+}$, where $0 \in \mathcal{D}$ (that is, $V$ is positive everywhere in $\mathcal{D}$ expect at $\boldsymbol{z}=0$ where it is zero) such that the infimum of the Lie derivative of $V$ over all inputs is negative.
 More precisely,